 Google Traffic Pop for WordPress

 Want a slightly more sophisticated approach to content locking your WP posts with a Google+ locker?
 Google Traffic Pop has a more design-oriented approach to exposing your users to the +1 button.
 Tap into the advanced features to customize the way a popup opens, and what permissions users have to close it.
 You will not find it hard to use this plugin due to its rich documentation, available after purchasing the plugin.

 How to add Google services to a WordPress blog?

-Clearly we have answered this question for you, in a big way.
-We didn’t expect it ourselves, to put together such a rich resource of the best Google plugins for WordPress bloggers, but there you have it — the full set of Google services, now at your disposal directly into your admin dashboard.
-Google will continue to come out with great software in the future, no question about that, so keep an eye on this topic when a new globally used tool gets published, because we will be the first to update this post to reflect those changes.
-For now, thanks for reading and we hope that these plugins will be a useful addition to your already productive workflow.
+Clearly, we have answered this question for you, in a big way.
+We didn’t expect it ourselves, to put together such a rich resource of the best Google plugins for WordPress bloggers, but there you have it.
+This full set of Google services is now at your disposal directly into your admin dashboard.
+Google will continue to come out with great software in the future.
+No question about that.
+So, keep an eye on this topic when a new globally used tool gets published.
+We will be the first to update this post to reflect those changes.
+For now, thanks for reading, and we hope that these plugins will be a useful addition to your already productive workflow.